-- One responsible applicant research partner holding a position at a Swiss higher education or research institution; - At least one co-applicant research partner holding a position at a higher education or research institution located in a least developed, low and lower middle income country; - At least one co-applicant development actor of a practitioner organisation located in the country/countries where the transdisciplinary research is being conducted.
+- One responsible applicant holding a position at a Swiss higher education or research institution; - At least one co-applicant holding a position at a higher education or research institution located in a least developed, low or lower middle income country; - At least one co-applicant development actor of a practitioner organisation located in the country/countries where the transdisciplinary research is being conducted.

-The responsible applicant is a faculty member or senior teaching and research staff employed for the entire duration of the project at a Swiss higher education or research institution, as defined in Articles 4 and 5 of the Federal Act on the Promotion of Research and Innovation (RIPA).
-Development actors and researchers based in least developed, low and lower middle income countries act as co-applicants.
-If well-justified, additional researchers based at a Swiss research institution and development actors based in a practitioner organisation in the Global North can be part of the applying team as co-applicants and project partners respectively.
+The responsible applicant is a faculty member or senior teaching and research staff employed for the entire duration of the project at a Swiss higher education or research institution, as defined in Articles 4 and 5 of the Federal Act on the Promotion of Research and Innovation (RIPA).17 Development actors and researchers based in least developed, low and lower middle income countries act as co-applicants.
+If well-justified, additional researchers based at a Swiss research institution can be part of the applying team as co-applicants.
+Development actors based in a practitioner organisations in the Global North cannot be part of the consortium but can only act as project partners.